-Your child’s learning will take place both indoors and outdoors through a variety of child initiated and adult led activities.
+Your child’s learning will take place both indoors and outdoors through a variety of child-initiated and adult-led activities.
 As the year progresses in Reception the learning will become more formal with more directed teaching.
-The children will take part in literacy and numeracy carpet sessions, direct phonics teaching (Letters and Sounds) and daily supported reading sessions.
+The children will take part in literacy and numeracy carpet sessions, direct phonics teaching (Read Write Inc - RWI) and daily supported reading sessions.
 Play still remains an important part of your child’s development and they will be provided with the opportunity to continue and extend their learning through play alongside more formal teaching.

 SUPPORTING YOUR CHILD AT HOME:

 In Nursery and Reception children are sent home a reading book, a sound book and a piece of literacy or numeracy work linked to their learning throughout the week.
 The children will also bring home a library book for you to share with at home.

 All children in our Early Years have a personal on-line Learning Journey which records photos, observations and comments, in line with the Early Years Foundation Stage.
 This builds up a record of each child’s experiences during their time with us.

 We use Tapestry, a system which is hosted in the UK on secure servers.
 All parents/carers are given access (via email address and password) to your child’s Learning Journey.
 Parents are encouraged to add to their child’s Journal by uploading photos and comments or commenting on the observations made by us.